noudess/docs-main/Perl-API---Perl-Sub-Event-Examples.md

 ### Trigger

-- by beginning a trade.
+- When a client begins a trade.

 # EVENT_UNAUGMENT_ITEM

 ### Trigger

-- when a client removes an augment from an item.
+- When a client removes an augment from an item.

 # EVENT_UNEQUIP_ITEM

 ### Trigger

-- when a client unequips an item.
+- When a client unequips an item.

 # EVENT_WAYPOINT_ARRIVE